Lifestyle

 8 tips to reduce your inner critic

-8 tips to reduce your inner criticinner criticIt’s okay to have self-criticism occasionally as it aids our development and teaches us vital things.
+inner criticIt’s okay to have self-criticism occasionally as it aids our development and teaches us vital things.
 However, when the voice is unhelpful, it can cause anxiety and undermine our self-esteem.
 It is necessary to learn to separate from it and restructure our thoughts.
 Our entire well-being is enhanced when we step back from our critical thinking and replace it with more constructive ideas.
 It is crucial to undo our default thought patterns and deliberately select more compassionate ones; this process requires patience and practice.
 Dealing with your inner critic is crucial because if you don’t, it could negatively impact your relationships, your ability to work, and everything else for a very long time.

 Popular, clinical psychologist, Amy Tran, in her recent Instagram post suggested 8 strategies to silence your inner critic so that you can try to amplify a kinder and more loving inner monologue that you deserve.